The Indigenous Village

 • Thunderbird – to represent Semiahmoo

-• Salmon – to represent the ties to the land and waters of the shared unceded traditional territory of Semiahmoo and Kwantlen.
+• Salmon – represents the ties to the land and waters of the shared unceded traditional territory of Semiahmoo and Kwantlen.

 About the Artist